refinedev/refine/documentation/tutorial/next-steps/cli/react-router/material-ui/index.md

 :::note

-Notice that we have the `refine` command defined in `"scripts"`.
-This command is used to run the CLI commands.
-You can use the `refine` command to run the CLI commands with the `npx` command as well.
+Notice that we have the `refine` command defined in `"scripts"`, used to run the CLI commands.
+You can use the `refine` command with the `npx` command as well.

 :::